What is bronchiolitis?

 For more severe cases of bronchiolitis, your child’s health care provider may prescribe medication such as adrenaline (epinephrine) to open your child’s breathing tubes.
 Some children need to be hospitalized and given humidified oxygen to ease breathing and intravenous fluids to prevent or treat dehydration.
 In rare cases, babies may be placed on a respirator (breathing machine) until symptoms subside.
 Some health care providers give children oral steroids (dexamethasone) to reduce swelling and ease breathing.
-Whether steroids are effective is unclear.
-However, a systematic review in the British Medical Journal found that a combination of adrenaline and steroids reduced hospital admission rates among children seen in the emergency room, but not the length of stay in children already hospitalized.

 How can bronchiolitis be prevented?

 The best way to keep your family virus-free is to adopt healthy habits: frequent handwashing, keeping your child away from individuals with a cold, and not sharing cups or utensils.
 Since RSV is the leading cause of bronchiolitis, parents should take a few minutes to review practices that reduce the risk of RSV.